yan-fuhai/grpc-go-demo/README.md

 Implementation of gRPC server and client.

-Server provides area calculation service of triangle, rectangle, rhombus and square.
+Server provides area calculation services of triangle, rectangle, rhombus and square.

 ## How to run

-While in `grpc-go-demo` directory:
+Change directory to `grpc-go-demo`:

 1. Run server